 Various factors have been identified that contribute to infidelity.
 Note that none of these factors justify infidelity.
 Rather, they present reasons why a person may be more inclined to cheat on his or her partner.
 Common explanations include:

-These research-based findings are primarily based on individuals within marriage.
-Some of the findings are from committed, but unmarried couples.
+These research-based findings are primarily based on individuals within a marriage.
+Some of the findings are from individuals in a committed relationship, but they are unmarried couples.

 Learning that your partner has been cheating on you will be one of the most difficult moments in your life.

-The next few days are going to be extremely difficult and draining; you will be on an emotional rollercoaster.
-Many feelings will come to you such as hating your partner, begging for love, blaming yourself, and wanting to tell the world what your cheating husband or cheating wife has done.
+The days afterward are going to be extremely difficult and draining; you will be on an emotional rollercoaster.
+Many conflicting and confusing feelings will come to you such as hating your partner, blaming yourself, wanting to beg for love, or wanting to tell the world what your cheating husband, cheating wife, or cheating partner has done.

 I caution you before you do anything extreme that you may regret, wait a few days until your strong and chaotic emotions settle down and you can more carefully plan your next moves.

-What the injured party needs the most when infidelity is discovered is the full and uncompromised truth about the affair.
+What the injured party needs the most when infidelity is discovered is the whole story of the affair.

 This may not, however, be forthcoming since the guilty party is likely scared about the injured party’s reaction to knowing more about what has happened.